amitrai99/interview/lib/src/algos_ds/strings/questions.md

 11. How to find all permutations of String? #

-12. How to reverse words in a sentence without using library method? *
+12. How to reverse words in a sentence without using library method? * See reverse_string_iterative_recursive.js

-13. How to check if String is Palindrome?
+13. How to check if String is Palindrome? *

-14. How to remove duplicate characters from String?
+14. How to remove duplicate characters from String? *

-15. How to check if a String is valid shuffle of two String?
+15. How to check if a String is valid shuffle of two String? #Dynamic Programming

 16. Write a program to check if a String contains another String? # KMP